Beirut 75: Main Idea & Plot

 The novel begins with five people heading to Beirut riding the same vehicle.
 Everyone was silent, having internal conversations among themselves.
 From depression, suffocation, and fear, each of them was eager to solving their own concerns, while observing the rest in curiosity.
 They all had different goals; fame, wealth, freedom, security, dignity, and recognition, hoping they’d achieve it in Beirut.

 It was their dream to go there.
 Farah wanted fame and wealth; Yasmina wanted love, freedom, and a lively life, also wealth.
 Abu Mustafa wanted to continue his career and for his son, Mustafa, to join him.
-However, the city turns out to be a “prison”; exposing some of its “darkest sides, from Israeli air raids triggering memories, to encountering wounded people, racism, and sexual exploitation”.
-Cultural, societal, and political aspects are “exposed” putting each character in a position of “self-reflection and protesting”.
+However, the city turns out to be a "prison"; exposing some of its "darkest sides, from Israeli air raids triggering memories, to encountering wounded people, racism, and sexual exploitation".
+Cultural, societal, and political aspects are "exposed" putting each character in a position of "self-reflection and protesting".

 Cultural and Political Aspects

-Yasmina desiring sexual freedom, realises that the liveliness she desires within the oceans, skies, and trees, fades away when her boyfriend, Nemer, is used by his father as a partisan for the right-wing militia, the moment his father set a marriage for convenience with a daughter of a wealthy ally, changing Yasmina's views as a “free woman” from the “perspective of Beirut’s society”.
+Yasmina desiring freedom in her love life, realises that the liveliness she desires within the oceans, skies, and trees, fades away when her boyfriend, Nemer, is used by his father as a partisan for the right-wing militia, the moment his father set a marriage for convenience with a daughter of a wealthy ally, changing Yasmina's views as a "free woman" from the "perspective of Beirut’s society".

-Mustafa, on one hand, hated the career of fishing; he did not want to become like his father because he considered that “killing fish is similar to killing humanity”, and because he loves reading and writing poetry.
+Mustafa, on one hand, hated the career of fishing; he did not want to become like his father because he considered that "killing fish is similar to killing humanity", and because he loves reading and writing poetry.
 While Abu Mustafa tended to be upset, he did not scold Mustafa much about this, despite thinking that it did make him crazy.
-Because it “hit Abu Mustafa that this craziness is inherited from a man who owns a secret genie lamp”, speaking of himself, as he has “always wanted to meet with the genie before he dies”.
+Because it "hit Abu Mustafa that this craziness is inherited from a man who owns a secret genie lamp", speaking of himself, as he has "always wanted to meet with the genie before he dies".

 The Aspects of Racism and Exploitation

-The Damascene, Farah, was a depraved victim to the Western-style idolatry of Beirut's “elite”, Neshan; constantly pushing him to be on the spotlight under the conditions of “becoming rich and famous”.
-At the beginning, Farah would remember how his father would always scold him, feeling “disgusted towards the piles of books Farah owned, and thinking of him as a rebel”, as he wanted him to be like Neshan, their relative.
+The Damascene, Farah, was a depraved victim to the Western-style idolatry of Beirut's "elite", Neshan; constantly pushing him to be on the spotlight under the conditions of "becoming rich and famous".
+At the beginning, Farah would remember how his father would always scold him, feeling "disgusted towards the piles of books Farah owned, and thinking of him as a rebel", as he wanted him to be like Neshan, their relative.